the-obsidian/DiscordBridge/README.md

 * If Multiverse-Core is installed and the `%w` tag is specified in your relay message syntax, the alias assigned to your Multiverse worlds will be displayed
 * Anything said in your chosen Discord channel will be sent to your Minecraft chat (if the `%w` tag is used in your relay message syntax, Discord messages will display `Discord`)
 * If Dynmap is installed, anything said over Dynmap chat will be relayed to your chosen Discord channel (if the `%w` tag is used in your relay messag syntax, Dynmap messages will display `Dynmap`)
+* Uploaded images and other files in Discord will show up in Minecraft chat as clickable URLs
 * You can link Minecraft accounts to Discord accounts and the bot will translate display names to match where the message appears
 * Join / leave messages can be sent to Discord
 * Death messages can be sent to Discord